kyuparin/kyuparin/README.md

 # DONT MENTION THIS AROUND ME
-* andrew - bad things

 * the names "andrew" "jake" "cirum" !!
 * radqueers
 * attendant - regretevator
 * deltarune
 * ihasafacelulz in general
+* bad things
+* seildirectory or any rblx arg that isnt deivydoestutorials